Skip to Content

 Fertilizer

 The Philodendron mayoi is one plant that I like to provide with a nourishing liquid fertilizer at various stages throughout the year.
-This is usually for me around winter and fall time when the growth rates tend to drop off more noticeably.
+This is usually for me around winter and fall when the growth rates tend to drop more noticeably.

-During the summer months, I like to experiment with a little more natural feeder type.
-I have discovered two natural ways of attending to my Philodendron mayoi care when it comes to fertilizer use.
+I like to experiment with a little more natural feeder type during the summer months.
+I have discovered two natural ways of attending to my Philodendron mayoi care regarding fertilizer use.

-The first is with coffee grounds, sprinkled around the top layer of the plant-soil, or even offered when watering.
+The first is with coffee grounds sprinkled around the top layer of the plant soil or even offered when watering.
 Many Philodendron mayoi fans swear by these.

 This is especially so for those who notice their Philodendron mayoi has slow growth periods.
-Still, I find them equally as useful during the summer months.
+Still, I find them equally useful during the summer months.

 Likewise, dried green tea leaves offer an equal amount of benefits here also.
 When used this way, they are considered some of the best natural fertilizers.